farkaskid/chatserver/README.md

 Just do `go build` and launch the compiled binary.

 ### Usage & Test
-You will need 2 TCP clients, REST clients will not work and they will add a lot of header information that the server is not accepting.
+You will need at least 2 TCP clients, REST clients will not work and they add a lot of header information that the server is not expecting.

 1. Start the server.
 It will start up at port 8000.
-2. Register both clients.
+2. Register the clients.
 Registration process is very trivial and explained below.
     1. Send a TCP request to the server with a single line of plain text(used for client name) as payload.
     2. The server reads a single line from the request and uses this string as a name for the new client.
     3. Server creates a new client with a passed name.
 Registration is now complete.